 Here are some tips for wearing peacock-inspired pieces.
 Choose one statement item, like a scarf, shoe, or bag, and keep the rest simple.
 Mix textures instead of clashing prints to keep the look elegant.
 Use small accessories for a refined nod to the motif, or go all in with a bold piece and keep the rest simple.

 When picking outfits for events, consider peacock-inspired decor.
 Matching your dress with home accents can create a cohesive look.
-This shows why the elegant peacock is the ultimate symbol of beauty and grace in fashion and interiors.
+This shows why the elegant peacock is a widely recognized symbol of beauty and grace in fashion and interiors

 Peacock-Inspired Gifts and Keepsakes